leanprover-community/mathlib3/docs/contribute/bors.md

   Github's default which just combines all commit subject lines into one.
 We have set things up so that the text after the first occurrence of "`---`" is automatically ignored.
 Contributions from other users should be automatically added as [co-authors](https://github.blog/2018-01-29-commit-together-with-co-authors/), like how mergify and Github previously did.
-For PRs with a lot of commits (100+) they might be missed; in that case (or in cases where you want to acknowledge someone who didn't actually commit), you can add them with the template `Co-authored-by: Firstname Lastname <email>`.
+For PRs with a lot of commits (50+) they might be missed; in such cases (or other cases where you want to acknowledge someone who didn't actually commit), you can add them with the template `Co-authored-by: Firstname Lastname <email>`.

 - Even if the usual "push" build succeeds on a PR branch that is up-to-date with master, `bors r+`